 - (1) Pro forma adjustments include the fair value of the 50% vest on grant date of 3,280,000 shares of restricted stock issued subsequent to September 30, 2019 to one of our directors and one executive officer under our equity incentive plans.
 The aggregate fair values of the first vesting on grant date totaled \$767,900 which is an operating expense and included in Accumulated deficit.
-The issuance of the common shares would result in a par value increase to common stock of \$328 and additional paid-in capital of \$767,572. - (2) On an as adjusted basis to give effect to the pro forma adjustments and the sale by us of 17,021,276 shares of common stock and common warrants to purchase 8,510,638 shares of common stock in this offering at an assumed combined public offering price of \$0.47 per share (which was the last reported sale price of our common stock on The Nasdaq Capital Market on January 6, 2020) and accompanying warrant, after deducting the estimated underwriting discounts and commissions and estimated offering expenses and excluding the proceeds, if any, from the exercise of common warrants issued in this offering.
+The issuance of the common shares would result in a par value increase to common stock of \$328 and additional paid-in capital of \$767,572. - (2) On an as adjusted basis to give effect to the pro forma adjustments and the sale by us of 20,000,000 shares of common stock and common warrants to purchase 10,000,000 shares of common stock in this offering at a combined public offering price of \$0.35 per share and accompanying warrant, after deducting the estimated underwriting discounts and commissions and estimated offering expenses and excluding the proceeds, if any, from the exercise of common warrants issued in this offering.